 “I’d finish a series I really enjoyed, and then it would be a while before I found another one I really liked,” Brown said.
 “I knew that I wanted to create books that could tell a great story, while also including elements I found fun to write and research.
-A lot of my work focuses on these very unique creatures, and I have a blast figuring out how to keep them believable while retaining a fantastical element.
-I hope younger readers who are like my past self find something special in these works, and that my older readers have just as good of a time consuming my work as I do creating it.”
+A lot of my work focuses on these unique creatures, and I have a blast figuring out how to keep them believable while retaining a fantastical element.
+I hope younger readers who are like my past self find something special in the works, and that my older readers have just as good of a time consuming my work as I do creating it.”